DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 Mobius strip where one is always on both sides at the same time.

 ## Conclusion

+The good news is that all over the global metropolis, one can observe experiments in building such topologies where the multitudinous powers of invention find their virtuous expressions.
+There are elements of such a topological reinvention of **bourgeois/citoyen** to be found in move- ments such as slow food, city farming, transition towns, guerrilla gardening, and indeed in the making of autonomous spaces while having to interact with existing legislation and funding schemes, as Urban Resort did with the Volkskrant building.
+From a new generation of squatters to digital bohemians, there is a network of topological laboratories specializing in bottom-up social restructuring.
+Of course, this development is still in its early stages and there is also always the possibility for the eroding institutions of industrial discipline and asceticism to be replaced by structures of a digital police state and/or neoliberal market-arrangements.

+<div class="streams"><hr class="streams" />This lack of what Sloterdijk would call Übungsraum is one of the reasons for our current political and cultural disorientation.<hr class="streams" /></div>

+What is at stake then, in experiments such as the Volkskrant building, is the evolution of Sen- nett’s old craftsman shop into a topology of contemporary virtuosity.
+With reference to Sennett and Virno, it seems evident that a space like the Volkskrant building indeed took on many of the facets one would expect from a contemporary equivalent of the craftsman’s workshop.
+The lessons of the Volkskrant building, that we tried to record in this book, are a valuable input in the important quest for **Übungsräume** that provide training grounds for the kind of virtuosity that is able to topologically transform precarity into networked strength.
+Instead of a para-polit- ical practice turned into intensified social labor for corporate exploitation, a more emancipative form of participation in society is rendered possible by way of performative defiance.

+All this is still a far cry away from a perfect model of an infrastructure for 21st century virtuosity.
+Among other things, it begs the question of how such topologies of citizenship might be ex- tended to those parts of the multitude that are clearly underrepresented in co-working spaces and art factories, such as migrants and those less well-versed in the ways of contemporary entrepreneurial virtuosity.
+The example of the Volkskrant building is far from providing the final answer to this question, but it has offered a trajectory of failing forward which may provide a basis for those courageous enough to take up the task themselves.

 ![Canvas as it looked throughout 2012 and 2013.
 Picture: Tanja Sihvonen.](media/image10.png)